Zineddine-Tighidet/Context-Copying-Modulation/README.md

 ### Hardware:

-The experiments in the paper where performed on an NVIDIA H100 with 80GB of VRAM.
+The experiments in the paper where performed on an NVIDIA H100 GPU with 80GB of VRAM.